DJSweder/MetaRekordFixer/README.md

 # Notice
 <img alt="Files & playlist structure" src="media/MetaRekordFixer_logo_transparent.png" align="right" width="250">
 MetaRekordFixer (hereinafter referred to as "the application") is an unofficial tool intended for personal use only and is not a product of AlphaTeta, the developer of rekordbox<sup>TM</sup> software.
-Use of the application is at the user's own risk; the author assumes no responsibility for any potential damage (e.g., data loss or corruption) caused by using the application.
+Use of the application is at the user`s own risk; the author assumes no responsibility for any potential damage (e.g., data loss or corruption) caused by using the application.
 As a precaution against possible negative consequences, a backup of the rekordbox<sup>TM</sup> software database, which the application accesses directly, is created before any user-requested and confirmed changes.

 # Why Was This Application Created?